michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Home Assistant can create energy sensors with different units — for example, Wh, kWh, or even MWh.
 When you configure your utility meters, make sure all related sensors use the same unit.

-If your sensors use mixed units, you have tree options (some are more messy then others):
+If your sensors use mixed units, you have three options (some are messier than others):

 * Convert the units when recording data into the database
 * Convert the units later during data aggregation